 Two weeks ago, in the midst of first birthday craziness I decided I needed to make Ryder an Easter onesie.
 Not want… but a need.
 This was the first time I had cut fabric using my new Cricut Explore.
 I have cut fabric for years now on past Cricut machines, but I was always having to battle with figuring out the perfect number settings.
 Well, not any more my friends.
 If you cut fabric often on your Cricut and still haven’t upgraded your machine this is the time.
 The Cricut Explore cuts fabric with ease and takes all the guess work out!
 I made this shirt in just 15 minutes!
-And it would have been even quicker had I not agonized over which font to use!
+It would have been even quicker had I not agonized over which font to use!

 - Easter Fabric